 Crossed belt drive (pulley)

 In crossed types of pulleys, the transmitted power is more, but it cannot run faster.
 This may cause wear and tear to the belt.
-The shaft rotates in opposite with the pulley.
+The shaft rotates opposite to the pulley.
 To eliminate wear and tear in these pulley types, more distance should be placed between the pulley, and then it should be run at low speed.

 Fast and loose cone pulley